-And though I find myself in its waters at least once a month during the summer months, there’s one annual activity I never miss – camping at its boat-in campsites.
-And after 3 visits and counting…here are my tips to make your weekend amazing.
+And though I find myself in its waters at least once a month during the summer months, there’s one annual activity I never miss – camping at Devils Fork State Parks boat-in campsites.
+And after several visits over the past years…here are my tips to make your weekend amazing.

 Okay the lowdown.
 Devils Fork State Park is located on Lake Jocassee and will be most people’s entrance to the lake.
-And while the park does have normal campsites (that are usually always booked up well in advance), it does have 13 boat-in campsites.
-And you’ll need to reserve these as well.
+And while the park does have normal campsites (that are usually always booked up well in advance), it does have 25 boat-in campsites at its Double Springs Campground.

 Now what are boat-in campsites?
 Well, they are what they sound like.
 They are literally campsites you can only get to by going across the lake.
 There are no roads.
 So you have to have some kind of water vessel.
 (Think boat, canoe, kayak, etc.)

 But warning!
 This makes these sites extremely awesome but also extremely rustic.
 These are primitive campsites.

 Be prepared!
 There is no electricity or water.
 It is a tent pad and a fire pit.
 See the sections below for more information on the campsites.

 And the only “facilities” near the campsites is one pit toilet and several creepy, isolated, spider-infested outhouses (yes…outhouses).